-This may contradict my earlier statements that every interaction with a customer is an opportunity of immense opportunities, but what I am trying to say is in-terms of making sure you sell, you need to offer the right products to the right customers.
+This may contradict my earlier statements that every interaction with a customer is an opportunity of immense opportunities, but what I am trying to say is in terms of making sure you sell, you need to offer the right products to the right customers.
 With wrong customers come wrong experiences.
-And these not so great experience tarnish both the personal and product confidence.
+And these not-so-great experiences tarnish both personal and product confidence.
 Empathize yourself with the customer, how would you react if you really did not have the need to buy the product.
 A salesperson should be analytical and innovative enough to understand what aspects or features of the product/service would make it irresistible for the customer.

 3. Spending too much time with prospects:

 Ever had this feeling that you are putting so much effort yet the results aren’t reflecting the same.
 You’ve been meeting clients regularly yet the numbers in terms of conversion do not represent your true efforts.
 Ever thought of looking at the quality of the meetings?
 A salesperson is very vulnerable in falling into the spiral of clinging on to a customer.
-Sticking with the wrong customer is toxic but that isn’t what we are discussing here, its about those prospects who have huge potential but have no clue in-terms of materialization or conversion.
-What is does is again directly affects the confidence and boy oh boy its certainly all about the confidence that we are talking here.
+Sticking with the wrong customer is toxic but that isn’t what we are discussing here, it’s about those prospects who have huge potential but have no clue in terms of materialization or conversion.
+What it does is again directly affects the confidence and boy oh boy it’s certainly all about the confidence that we are talking about here.

 4. Fearing rejections

-Trust me this single “No” can be a start of something magical and will help you immensely in harnessing any possibilities of future sales happening.
+Trust me this single “No” can be the start of something magical and will help you immensely in harnessing any possibilities of future sales happening.